-(a) A hybrid model by which a contractor shall pay to the Authority a royalty in addition to the base royalty if it receives tax exemptions or subsidies against which sponsoring State payments are creditable or, alternatively, the contractor and its related entities pay a 25 per cent "top-up" profit share to the Authority against which all payments to States related to mining activities are creditable.
-The definitions of related entities and profits would be based on the global anti-base erosion model rules of the Organisation for Economic Co-operation and Development;
+A hybrid model by which a contractor shall pay to the Authority a royalty additional to the base royalty if they receive tax exemptions or subsidies against which sponsoring state payments are creditable, or alternatively, the contractor and its related entities pay a 25% 'top-up' profit share to the Authority against which all payments to states related to mining activities are creditable.
+The definitions of related entities and profits would be based on the OECD Globe Rules

-(b) A second model, which was developed with the assistance of the Intergovernmental Forum, requires a contractor to pay a 25 per cent additional profit share to the Authority against which sponsoring State payments are creditable.
+The second model, which was developed with the assistance of the IGF, requires a contractor to pay a 25% additional profit share to the Authority against which sponsoring state payments are creditable.

-36. The draft text for the hybrid model was included in the report of the intersessional working group on an equalization measure before the meeting of the Council in November 2023 and is also included in the suspense document.
-The draft text for the additional profit share model was provided in the briefing note for the meeting of the intersessional working group in August 2023, but for ease of reference is also published on the Authority's website under the papers for thematic discussions during part 1 of the current Council session.
+36. Draft text for the hybrid model was included in the report of the Intersessional Working Group on an Equalization Measure before the November 2023 meeting of the Council and is also included in the Suspense Document.
+Draft text for the additional profit share model was provided in the Briefing Note for the August 2023 meeting of the Intersessional Working Group on an Equalization Measure, but for ease of reference is also published on Authority's website under the papers for Thematic Discussions during Part 1 of this Council session.

-37. Delegations that took the floor supported the inclusion of an equalization measure in the draft regulations.
+37. Delegations that took the floor supported the inclusion of equalization measure in the draft Regulations.

-38. There was also support for including a simple provision in the draft regulations to provide for an equalization measure, with details of the preferred model for an equalization measure to be provided in a standard.
-Mr. Wilde suggested in his presentation that the draft text could read: "A contractor shall pay the equalization measure provided for by the equalization measure standard".
+38. There was also support for including a simple provision in the draft regulations to provide for an equalization measure, with details of the preferred model for an equalization measure to be provided in a Standard.
+Dr Wilde suggested in his presentation that draft text could read:

+'A contractor shall pay the equalization measure provided for by the Equalization Measure Standard.'

-39. However, there was no consensus on which of the two models for an equalization measure is preferred, with some delegations stating that they need to consider the two options further.
+39. However, there was no consensus on which of the two models for an equalization measure is preferred, with some delegations stating they need to consider the two options further.